coffee2code/parentless-categories/README.md

 # Parentless Categories

-A plugin for WordPress that provides a template tag like `the_category()` that lists categories assigned to a post, but excludes assigned categories that have a child category also assigned to the post.
+A plugin for WordPress that provides a template tag like `the_category()` to list categories assigned to a post except those that have a child category also assigned to the post.

 This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/parentless-categories/